hasindu2008/slow5/docs/tutorial.md

 # Nanopore signal data, the SLOW5 format, and you

+In this document we provide a brief overview and explanation of nanopore signal data in relation to the SLOW5 file format.
+We explain what nanopore sequencing is, how we observe and interpret the data, and how SLOW5 fits into all of it.

 ## What the heck is nanopore?

-Nanopore sequencing is a method of capturing the nucleotide sequence of single-stranded DNA (ssDNA) or RNA.
+Nanopore sequencing is a method of capturing the nucleobase sequence of single-stranded DNA (ssDNA) or RNA.
 This specific method involves driving single strand nucleic acids through a nanoscopic protein pore by an applied voltage.
-This protein pore is sensitive to the nucleotides being fed through it, and will change in conductivity depending on the nucleotide sequence inside the pore.
+This protein pore is sensitive to the nucleobases being fed through it, and will change in conductivity depending on the nucleobase sequence inside the pore.
 By measuring the conductivity of the pore, we store this signal data, and later map it to the base sequence of our ssDNA and RNA.

 ### The Setup